HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 ### Care Gaps Operation
 {:.no_toc}
 A Client, such as a provider, will use the [care-gaps](OperationDefinition-care-gaps.html) operation to request a report from the Server, such as a payer, on his/her patients that have Colorectal Cancer Screening gaps in care.
-When the provider sees that he/she has a patient showing as having an open gap, she/he looks at the chart and sees that a FitDNA test was done.
+When the provider sees that he/she has a patient showing as having an open gap, he/she looks at the chart and sees that a colonoscopy was done recently.
 He/she then submits a DEQM Data Exchange MeasureReport and the referenced resources required as supporting evidence for Colorectal Cancer Screening to the payer.
 Later, the provider repeats the care-gaps operation for Colorectal Cancer Screening to ensure the gaps is now closed.

 The Figure 3-22 shows the workflow for gaps in care.